 In the situation where you are looking to have a 3 channel confirmation, you are going to need to have power for a subwoofer from the bridged channels and two channels that are remaining, in order to be able to power up a pair of speakers.

 Bridge down to the two channels and the amp will provide enough power for the two subwoofers or a single dual voice coil subwoofer.

-Why would someone wants a combo amplifier?
+Why would someone want a combo amplifier?
 An un-bridged combo amp gives a guitarist an amazing amount of control over the fade and the balance of your speakers; it also provides musicians with the ability to give more of a punch to the middle and bass tones.
 Bridging two amps together can provide more power than the sum of two channels that have a woofer.